coveooss/gotemplate/docs/functions_long.md

 Returns the result of indexing its first argument by the following arguments.
 Thus "index x 1 2 3" is, in Go syntax, x[1][2][3].
 Each indexed item must be a map, slice, or array. index(item reflect.Value, indices ...reflect.Value) (reflect.Value, error)

-logs a message using INFO as log level (4). info(args ...interface{}) string
+Logs a message using INFO as log level (4). info(args ...interface{}) string

-logs a message with format using INFO as log level (4). infof(format string, args ...interface{}) string
+Logs a message with format using INFO as log level (4). infof(format string, args ...interface{}) string

 initial(arg1 interface{}) []interface{}